clayh53/flickr_sets/README.md

 ## Steal this book

 Please take any of this code to create similar Statamic add-ons for photo-sharing services like Picasa, etc. You guys are a lot smarter than I am.

+## If you downloaded and used this prior to __May 8, 2014,__ be sure and update the plugins with the versions that now support secure https: calls to the Flickr API.
+Flickr will __no longer support non-SSL calls after June 3, 2014!__